pixelsoup42/cardano_account_pandas_dumper/README.md

 : Path to checkpoint file to read, if any.
 The checkpoint must have been created with the `--checkpoint_output` flag.

-`--pandas_output PANDAS_OUTPUT`
+`--xlsx_output XLSX_OUTPUT`
-: Path to pickled Pandas dataframe output file.
+: Path to Excel spreadsheet output file.
 If you want to further process the data with [Pandas](https://pandas.pydata.org/), you can serialize the generated `DataFrame` into a file.

 `--csv_output CSV_OUTPUT`
 : Path to CSV output file.
-This the flag most people will need, it specifies the CSV file to write the output to.
+Specifies the CSV file to write the output to.
-Each row is a transaction, each column is a combination of asset + address.
-Addresses belonging to one of the specified staking addresses are labeled as `own`.
-With `--detail_level=2`, known addresses are listed with their name, other addresses are labeled as `other`.

 `--detail_level DETAIL_LEVEL`
 : Level of detail of report (1=only own addresses, 2=other addresses as well).